-Instructions modify state by assigning new values to variables and attributes.
+Instructions modify states by assigning new values to variables and attributes.
+They may also introduce an error message to the error register of a state (see Sec.5.3).
 We shall define the following constructors of instruction denotations:

 atomic instructions